esmesh/esmesh.github.io/documents/GRFP/GRFP.md

 ---
 layout: page
-subtitle: Notes on applying got the NSF GRFP
 ---

+# Notes on applying got the NSF GRFP

 ## What is the NSF GRFP?
 So before I go any further, I want to start by explaining the long acronym that is the title of this post and that is used ONLY in acronym form throughout academia.
 The NSF GRFP is: The National Science Foundation's Graduate Research Fellowship Program.
 There, I hope you caught that... because I'm not typing it all out again.
 Now that that is covered, some basic info/opinions...